helpshift/ekaf/README.md

         % optional
         {ekaf_partition_strategy, random},
         % if you are not bothered about the order, use random for speed
-        % else the default is ordered_round_robin
+        % else the default is random

         % optional
         {ekaf_callback_flush, {mystats,callback_flush}}